Eero28/Eero28/README.md

 ---

+## 🚧 Current Projects

+### **Review App**
+I'm currently building a **Review App** to help users leave feedback on products.
+The app includes features like:
+- User authentication and profiles
+- Review submission and management
+- Rating reviews
+- Commenting on other people's reviews

+This project is a great opportunity for me to apply my skills in **React Native**, **NestJS**, **PostgreSQL**, and **TypeScript**

-> ⭐ Feel free to explore my repositories and reach out for collaboration or full-stack opportunities.
+⭐ Feel free to explore my repositories and reach out for collaboration or full-stack opportunities.
 Let's build something amazing together!